The Starfish and the Spider.

-Lost investment – Many start-ups fail, so the investment risk for corporates is high compared to their usual investment projects.
+Lost investment – Many startups fail, so corporates’ investment risk is high compared to their usual investment projects.

-Misaligned employees – Corporate employees are trained to follow processes and tend to regard failure as jeopardizing their career.
-They might feel threatened by the start-up’s unfamiliar culture and remain overly protective of the status quo.
+Misaligned employees – Corporate employees are trained to follow processes and regard failure as jeopardizing their careers.
+They might feel threatened by the startups’ unfamiliar culture and remain overly protective of the status quo.

-Unsure outcome – When projects include unfinished products or work with start-up entrepreneurs and inexperienced teams, results are difficult to predict.
+Uncertain outcome – When projects include unfinished products or work with startup entrepreneurs and inexperienced teams, results are difficult to predict.

-Maturity misalignment – When corporates engage with start-ups that are proposing a new business model or a new technology that the corporate enterprise is not yet ready to adopt or to experiment with, this inherently leads to a fruitless collaboration
+Maturity misalignment – When corporates engage with startups proposing a new business model or a new technology that the corporate enterprise is not yet ready to adopt or to experiment with, this inherently leads to a fruitless collaboration.